NEW: Indonesian official: "Our early conjecture is that the plane is in the bottom of the sea"

 Authorities say they’re combing a “very broad search area.”

 AirAsia says air traffic controllers lost contact with the aircraft at 7:24 a.m.
 Sunday Singapore time (6:24 a.m. in Indonesia).

-Before the plane lost contact with air traffic controllers, one of the pilots asked to fly at a higher altitude because of bad weather
+Before the plane lost contact with air traffic controllers, one of the pilots asked to fly at a higher altitude because of bad weather, officials said.

 In addition to Indonesia’s teams, several other countries have joined the hunt for the missing plane.